 Suffer an Olympus Scope Infection?
 Get Legal Help

 If you or a loved one has been harmed after undergoing a medical procedure involving the Olympus Scope, you may be entitled to compensation for your medical bills and more.
 An experienced personal injury attorney with knowledge of these types of cases can assist victims and their families.
-If you're interested in learning more about your legal options, a good first step is to get a free claim evaluation from a qualified injury attorney.
+If you're interested in learning more about your legal options, a good first step is to talk with a local attorney.